erkexzcx/stoppropaganda/README.md

 and inter-process synchronization mechanisms.

-## usequeryparams
+## randomquery

-Configuration via command line argument `-usequeryparams 1` or via environment variable `SP_USEQUERYPARAMS=1`.
+Configuration via command line argument `-randomquery true` or via environment variable `SP_RANDOMQUERY=true`.

 Defines whether randomly generated query strings and cookies should be added to the request.
 Keys and values are between 1 and 30 alpha-numeric, lowercase characters.
 They may be randomly excluded.

-Default value of 0 means that randomly generated query strings and cookies will not be added to the request.
+Default value of false means that randomly generated query strings and cookies will not be added to the request.

 # Web UI